TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 File | Description
 ------------ | -------------
+examples |
-examples | Folder containing sample images
+lder containing sample images
 README.md | This readme file
 create_input_video.py | Creates a copy of project_video.mp4 with Time magazine covers traveling through it create_output_video.py | Creates outpu_video.mp4 from frames which have Time magazine covers detected and marked by model.